ARMmbed/mbed-os-5-docs/docs/refs/api/networking/mesh.md

 After the initialization, the network state is `MESH_DISCONNECTED`.
 After a successful connection, the state changes to `MESH_CONNECTED` and when disconnected from the network the state is changed back to `MESH_DISCONNECTED`.

 In case of connection errors, the state is changed to some of the connection error states.
-In an error state, there is no need to make a `disconnect` request and the client is allowed to attempt connecting again.
+In an error state, there is no need to make a `disconnect` request and the application is allowed to attempt connecting again.

 ##### Getting started